j-white/minion-on-pfsense/README.md

 ssh -oPort=8201 admin@localhost
 ```

+> The default username and password to the Karaf shell is admin/admin

-and set the credentials using:
+In the Karaf shell, set the credentials using:

 ```sh
 scv:set opennms.http admin admin